It's Only Rock 'n Roll (But I Like It): Reception

 Cash Box called it a "hard rocker with the traditional Stones power that displays a really great hook" with "driving instrumentation and Jagger's inimitable vocal style."
 Record World called it "an r&r anthem of the most footstompin' fantastic proportions."
+Reviewers of Billboard took this song as "a little put-on on the current glitter rock scene".
+They wrote: "Title repetition is instantly catching, and this may be the most powerful uptempo thing they’ve done since "Brown Sugar" some three years ago."

 Music video

 The song was promoted by a music video directed by Michael Lindsay-Hogg, showing the band dressed in sailor suits and playing in a tent which eventually fills with bubbles.
 This video was one of Mick Taylor's last appearances as a member of the band as he decided to leave in December 1974 (though he did not play on this song).
 Ronnie Wood, who does not appear in the video, played acoustic guitar on the recording, alongside Keith Richards on electric guitar.

 The froth was detergent and, according to Richards, the idea for the sailor suits came about at the last minute because none of the members wanted to get their own wardrobe ruined.
 Jagger said the entire filming process was "most unpleasant" and was also extremely lengthy.
 The cameras and lights could not be inside the tent for fear of electrocution.
 Because of this risk, in order for the video to be filmed at all, the band had to be insured for quite a reasonable sum.
-Richards is quoted as saying: "Poor old Charlie (Watts) nearly drowned... because we forgot he was sitting down."
+Richards is quoted as saying: "Poor old Charlie [Watts] nearly drowned... because we forgot he was sitting down."

+Live performances

+The song was initially played frequently throughout the mid-1970s before being dropped by 1978.
+However, the song would later return to the set in 1989 on the Steel Wheels/Urban Jungle Tour and has remained a staple on every subsequent tour.

+Onstage, the song is typically played in a 1950s rock 'n roll style, with Keith Richards also employing a Chuck Berry-inspired guitar intro to the song.

+Personnel

+According to authors Philippe Margotin and Jean-Michel Guesdon: